M365-Consultant/EntraID-LeakedCredentials-Notification/README.md

   - turns the user-notification on (true) or off (false)

 # Changelog
+- v0.2 Small bug fix on the datetime format
+  - The format was on yyyy-MM-ddThh:mm:ssZ instead yyyy-MM-ddTHH:mm:ssZ.
+This caused a error on saving time in 24h format.
 - v0.1 First release
   - First release of this script